Age and health concerns about Joe Biden: 2023

 In 2023, Democratic National Committee officials reportedly staged "hush-hush talks" to plan for contingencies in the event of Biden's withdrawal from the 2024 presidential race.

+In 2023, Biden began to use a CPAP (continuous positive airway pressure) machine to help deal with a sleep apnea condition that he has, and to improve the quality of his sleep.

-In February 2023, a biopsy was done on a lesion on Biden's chest, which was confirmed as basal-cell carcinoma that was successfully removed.
+In February 2023, a biopsy was done on a lesion on Biden's chest.
+The lesion was confirmed to be basal-cell carcinoma and was successfully removed.

 On April 25, 2023, Biden announced that he would seek re-election to the presidency in 2024.

 Biden tripped and fell onstage at the U.S. Air Force Academy graduation on June 1, 2023.

 Biden left listeners confused when he ended a June 2023 speech to gun control advocates in Connecticut by saying, "God save the Queen, man".
 Queen Elizabeth II had died the previous September.
 White House staff stated that Biden was responding to a person in the crowd.

-President Joe Biden reviews maps of structural damage assessments made by the Federal Emergency Management Agency responding to the 2023 Hawaii wildfires.
+Biden reviews maps of structural damage assessments made by the Federal Emergency Management Agency responding to the 2023 Hawaii wildfires.

 At a September 2023 press conference in Vietnam, Biden said, "I don't know about you, but I'm going to go to bed".
-Moments later, the White House Press Secretary, Karine Jean-Pierre, interrupted a rambling Biden and declared that the press conference was over.
+Moments later, White House Press Secretary Karine Jean-Pierre interrupted a rambling Biden and declared that the press conference was over.
 The incident raised questions about Biden's fitness.

-A September 2023 CNN poll showed that "more than half (56 percent) of Democrats — and nearly three-quarters of Americans (73 percent) said they were seriously concerned for Biden's physical and mental competence".
+A September 2023 CNN poll showed that "more than half (56 percent) of Democrats—and nearly three-quarters of Americans (73 percent) said they were seriously concerned for Biden's physical and mental competence".

-On July 7, 2023, Eliot A. Cohen praised Biden but said he should not seek re-election.
+On July 7, 2023, political scientist Eliot A. Cohen praised Biden but said he should not seek re-election.
 On September 12, 2023, David Ignatius, a columnist for The Washington Post, opined that Biden should not run for re-election.
-On September 13, 2023, during the Morning Joe show where Ignatius made a guest appearance, MSNBC pundit Joe Scarborough said that every Democrat he had spoken to privately believed President Biden was "too old" to run for re-election.
+On September 13, 2023, during the Morning Joe show where Ignatius made a guest appearance, MSNBC pundit Joe Scarborough said that every Democrat he had spoken to privately believed President Biden was too old to run for re-election.

 Biden told the same story twice at a September 2023 fundraiser, raising questions about his mental capacity.

 On September 29, 2023, comedian Bill Maher focused on Biden's age and called for Biden to end his re-election campaign during his New Rule segment of the Real Time with Bill Maher show.
-On the show Maher stated that, "Someone has to convince President Biden that if he runs again, he's going to turn the country back over to Trump and go down in history as Ruth Bader Biden, the person who doesn't know when to quit and so does great damage to their party and their country."
+Maher said, "Someone has to convince President Biden that if he runs again, he's going to turn the country back over to Trump and go down in history as Ruth Bader Biden, the person who doesn't know when to quit and so does great damage to their party and their country".